IgnatMaldive/wysiwyg-editor/readme.md

 # WYSIWYG Editor

 ## Description
 The HTML Editor Tool is a web application designed to facilitate the visual editing of HTML documents directly in the browser.
-It allows users to upload HTML files, edit text content in a preview mode, and download the modified HTML file without any editing scripts or buttons.
+It allows users to upload HTML files, edit text content in a preview mode, and download the modified HTML file without any code or html tags.
 This tool is perfect for quick edits and reviewing HTML documents on the go.

 ## Try it live